 Students and faculty have an opportunity to design and work in the "living laboratory" of Garvan Woodland Gardens.
-Located near Hot Springs National Park, this 210-acre woodland habitat botanical garden is part of the Fay Jones School of Architecture.
+Located near Hot Springs National Park, this 210-acre woodland habitat botanical garden is part of the Fay Jones School of Architecture and Design.

 The Gardens are graced by a variety of garden settings and unique architectural structures designed and developed by world-renowned designers, including:

 - The Garden of the Pine Winds, which features a series of pools, waterfalls, bridges and walks designed by Japanese garden designer David Slawson

 - The Verna Cook Garvan Pavilion, an open-air pavilion designed by School of Architecture alumni Fay Jones and Maurice Jennings

 - The Anthony Chapel, an elegant wood, glass and stone structure designed by alumni Maurice Jennings and David McKee

 - The Evans Children's Adventure Garden, which engages children with a cave, waterfall, maze, tree houses and other interactive features, designed by alumnus Brent Vinson of Benham Companies

 An internship program offers opportunities for summer study and employment.